 The Omaha Public Schools follows the immunization requirements outlined by the Nebraska Department of Health and Human Services.
-A copy of each student's immunization record must be presented prior to enrollment.
+A copy of each student's immunization record must be presented to the school's health office prior to attending school.
 Students who do not meet the state rules and regulations must have a medical waiver or a notarized religious waiver on file.
-Students who do not meet the state immunization requirement for immunization compliance may be subject to exclusion.
-Below is a list of the required immunizations.
+Any student who does not comply with the state immunization requirements shall not be permitted to continue in school until proof of progress toward compliance is received.
+Below is a list of required immunizations.